jpngfile/MoodGraph/README.md

 # MoodJournal
 Webapp to display mood from day to day

-Install npm and mongoDB
+Install npm and mongoDB and run
-run
 ```
 npm install
 sudo service mongod start